 RMA and other strong normalization algorithms had been invented to cancel non-linear biases like this case.
 Actually it looks successful if you look only in histograms or other charts visualizing signal distribution patterns.
 But it is very important to know that any normalization techniques never be able to cancel the bias really.

 You can download the SSA file to import to your Subio Platform.

 By the way, although RMA (Fig1) and MAS5 (Fig2) signal distributions look very different, they look very similar if you only look at signals in the dynamic range.
 (Fig3 A, black) If you take only those data, the analysis results also look very similar.
 (Fig3 B) The difference of the two quantification algorithms treat differently only in noise range, or unreliable signals.
 (Fig3 A, blue)

-You can download these SSA files to look closely on your Subio Platform.
+You can download these SSA files from the links in Fig1 - 3 at the right to examine by yourself with Subio Platform.

 It is low-signal range where you see the large difference between MAS5 and RMA.
 We will not discuss which algorithm calculates better in the low range.
 But we cannot pretermit two disadvantages of RMA from the view point of interpreting results.

 Firstly, signal distributions are uniformed by RMA and it hides the involved non-linear biases.
 It means you need more experience and carefulness, because only experienced analysts can sense the non-linear bias from the result of PCA or clustering, and would check experimenters, dates, places, or other experimental factors to bear out.
 But for most of analysts, hiding the bias easily misleads the conclusion.